ergo-log.com

 08.05.2012

-One hour walking a day doubles survival chances of colorectal cancer patients
+One hour walking a day increases survival chances of colorectal cancer patients

-People with intestinal cancer double their survival rate if they walk for an hour or more every day.
+People with intestinal cancer increase their survival rate significantly if they walk for an hour or more every day.
 Oncologists at Harvard Medical School discovered this when they monitored 573 women with gut cancer for a number of years.

 The more you exercise, the less likely you are to develop cancer.
 This is probably because physical activity stimulates enzymes that protect our genetic material.
 But can exercise help if you already have cancer?
 The answer to this question, according to a modest but growing pile of studies, is 'yes'.